-Coronavirus (COVID-19): Risk Assessment Action Plan for opening from 2.9.20 for St Peter's CE (VC), Bratton, Telford Assessment conducted by: Mark Davis Job title: Head Teacher Covered by this assessment: St Peter's CE Primary, Bratton This document was written on 17.07.2020 Reviewed 19.10.20 Reviewed on 09.11.20 Date of assessment: 21.07.2020 Date of next review: 7th June Reviewed on 05.12.20 Date of flext review.
-7 June Reviewed on 04.01.21 Reviewed on 06.01.20 Reviewed on 03.03.21 (in prep for 08.03.21) Review on 05.05.21
+Coronavirus (COVID-19): Risk Assessment Action Plan for opening from 2.9.20 for St Peter's CE (VC), Bratton, Telford Assessment conducted by: Mark Davis Job title: Head Teacher Covered by this assessment: St Peter's CE Primary, Bratton Date of assessment: 21.07.2020 Date of next review: pending for new guidance in summer holidays in preparation for opening on September 6 th (or earlier if changes are announced) This document was written on 17.07.2020 Reviewed 19.10.20 Reviewed on 09.11.20 Reviewed on 05.12.20 Reviewed on 04.01.21 Reviewed on 06.01.20 Reviewed on 03.03.21 (in prep for 08.03.21) Review on 05.05.21 Review on 22.06.21 (no changes)

-- This should be viewed alongside relevant advice and guidance from the Department of Education and reflect any additional subsequent guidance issued to schools. - When implemented in line with a revised risk assessment, these measures create an inherently safer environment for children and staff where the risk of transmission of infection is substantially reduced. - Implementing the system of controls, creates a safer environment for pupils and staff where the risk of transmission of infection is substantially reduced.
-The way to control this virus is the same, even with the current new variants. - https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/964351/Schools\coronavirus\operational\guidance.pdf
+• This should be viewed alongside relevant advice and guidance from the Department of Education and reflect any additional subsequent guidance issued to schools.

+• When implemented in line with a revised risk assessment, these measures create an inherently safer environment for children and staff where the risk of transmission of infection is substantially reduced.

+• Implementing the system of controls, creates a safer environment for pupils and staff where the risk of transmission of infection is substantially reduced.
+The way to control this virus is the same, even with the current new variants.

+• https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/964351/Schools\coronavirus\operational\guidance.pdf